Energy Science Made Simple

 5. REASONS FOR A THEORY OF EVERYTHING

-Fig 4 Einstein rarely mentioned details of the substratum that energy travels in
+Fig 4 Einstein rarely mentioned details of the space continuum that energy travels in

 One of the major things that is missing from most of the theories is, what fills space.
 For example Einstein's Special Relativity theory renounced the aether as the medium that light traveled in.
 Many people to this day think that Einstein's Special Relativity theory proposed that light and matter traveled in space that was totally void.
 Though it was not mentioned in the theory, Einstein later cleared up this matter by saying that "this rigid four-dimensional space of the Special theory of Relativity is to some extent a four-dimensional analogue of H.A.
 Lorentz's rigid three-dimensional aether" [1].
 So Einstein's space-time in his Special Relativity theory can be thought of as a type of aether.
 Einstein didn't like to use the word aether however and preferred the word space-time.
 This was because the aether was commonly thought to be made of a type of gas that was made of matter.
 His space-time was a type of structure of space which was not made of matter.
 Unfortunately his explanations of what space-time really is were often not mentioned in his books.

-Fig 5 The energy in each photon is related to its wavicle-frequency relative to the substratum
+Fig 5 The energy in each photon is related to its wavicle-frequency relative to the space continuum

-Energy is composed of vibrating wavicles.
-When energy wavicles travel at high speed relative to the substratum there is a Doppler [6] type effect that occurs.
-In Fig 5 there are two diagrams, one with the star and planet at rest relative to the fixed substratum, and a second with the star and planet moving relative to the substratum.
+Most energy is composed of vibrating wavicles.
+When energy wavicles travel at high speed relative to the space continuum there is a Doppler [6] type effect that occurs.
+In Fig 5 there are two diagrams, one with the star and planet at rest relative to the fixed space continuum, and a second with the star and planet moving relative to the space continuum.
 The star, planet, and the human observer are made of matter that are really just a collection of vibrating wavicles.
-When matter is forced to increase its speed relative to the substratum, the vibrating matter wavicles are forced to vibrate quicker as well.
+When matter is forced to increase its speed relative to the space continuum, the vibrating matter wavicles are forced to vibrate quicker as well.
 This is the reason matter gains a large amount of relativistic mass [3] when it travels near the speed of light.
 Electrons have been accelerated to near the speed of light in particle accelerators.
-Some of these electrons have more than 1000 times as much relativistic mass than their normal rest mass.
+Some of these electrons have more than 1,000 times as much relativistic mass than their normal rest mass.

 7. OBSERVER AND ABSOLUTE SYSTEMS

-Fig 6 The coriolis effect can be explained as the earth spinning in a fixed substratum
+Fig 6 The coriolis effect can be explained as the earth spinning in a fixed space continuum

 Einstein popularized a certain relative system of measurement which could be called the Observer measurement system.
-Because of the Doppler effect that occurs when energy wavicles travel in the universe, and because of the speed of light, measuring tools, clocks, and mass all change as an observer moves relative to the substratum.
+Because of the Doppler effect that occurs when energy wavicles travel in the universe, and because of the speed of light, measuring tools, clocks, and mass all change as an observer moves relative to the space continuum.
 An observer...is considered to be a human or an instrument that is measuring the event.
-So it is impossible to get an absolute measurement of distance, time, and mass in relation to the substratum.
-So in the Observer system, time is based on clocks the observer has which vary their speed depending how fast they travel relative to the substratum.
+So it is impossible to get an absolute measurement of distance, time, and mass in relation to the space continuum.
+So in the Observer system, time is based on clocks the observer has which vary their speed depending how fast they travel relative to the space continuum.
 Distances in the universe are based on how quickly a ray of light can travel from the distant event.
 Measurements of mass become only comparisons with other frames of reference.

 Fig 7 Matter wavicles are really just collections of interaction wavicles

 Presently force fields and energy wavicles are not very well understood in science [5].
 The biggest dilemma is that currently most scientists think that forces are produced by the exchange of interactive wavicles such as photons.
-In this view it is imagined that the magnetic field is actually a flow of photons emanating from one end of the magnet and being returned in the other.
-However it is also a well known fact that different types of blackbodies absorb every type of photon that is emitted.
-Surely then a blackbody placed in the path of a stationary magnetic field would absorb the photons that were emitted and quickly heat up (Ev 4).
-It appears that scientists have been hell bent on modeling a universe that is composed of a single type of particle without always considering how the system works together as a whole.
-Such a single particle model is desirable to verify if the universe started with the Big Bang.
+In this view it is imagined that the magnetic field is actually a flow of virtual photons emanating from one end of the magnet and being returned in the other.
+However it is also a well known fact that different types of blackbodies absorb every type of real photon that is emitted.
+Surely then a blackbody placed in the path of a stationary magnetic field would absorb the virtual photons that were emitted and quickly heat up.
+At least the magnet would absorb the photons if the virtual photons were anything like a real photon.
+If virtual photons aren't at all like real photons then they are a completely different kind of entity than real photons with completely different properties.
+In actual fact force fields do not behave in any kind of way that would suggest that they are made of particles at all.

 9. WAVICLES vs PARTICLES AND WAVES